bmckenzie93/wild-water-world/README.md

 }

 # 3-28-2020 {
+  [11:00am]
   I had originally liked the drink section's styleing to the grids I did for the water slide section - But I am now running into trouble re-styling It.
 I think I need to just give it its own styling.

+  [2:30pm]
+  I made the drink section it's own styling using the grid system's auto fit and minmax features.
+Now I just need to make mobile styling and i am complete!
+}

+# 4-4-2020 {
+  [2:30pm]
+  I'm doing the styling for tablet size.
+Lets focus and bang this out to completion!
 }